Answer a few simple questions to make your document in minutes

 Making a CDC Eviction Declaration Form

 This Eviction Declaration Form was made by the Centers for Disease Control and Prevention (CDC) as part of their order to bar the eviction of tenants who are unable to pay their rent.
 To prevent an eviction from occurring, a tenant must meet criteria set by the CDC and give their landlord this document.
-The federal halt on evictions runs from September 4, 2020 to December 31, 2020, and is expected to be extended to January 31, 2021.
+The federal halt on evictions runs from September 4, 2020 to June 30, 2021.
 At the end of the temporary eviction moratorium, tenants will be responsible for any missed rent payments.

 Use a Declaration to Temporarily Halt Evictions if you meet the following criteria: